Sir-Mudkip/kali/README.md

 ```

 - If using docker, replace the podman command with docker
-- `--security-opt` is the required if SELinux is enabled
+- `--security-opt` is required if SELinux is enabled
 - `--privileged` is for low level network access
 - `--network host` for catching shells
 - You can update the mount to your desired directory.